pingidentity/pingone-go-client/pingone/docs/DavinciConnectorCollectionMinimalResponseLinks.md

 ## Methods

-### NewDavinciConnectorCollectionMinimalResponseLinks
+### NewDaVinciConnectorCollectionMinimalResponseLinks

-`func NewDavinciConnectorCollectionMinimalResponseLinks(environment JSONHALLink, self JSONHALLink, ) *DavinciConnectorCollectionMinimalResponseLinks`
+`func NewDaVinciConnectorCollectionMinimalResponseLinks(environment JSONHALLink, self JSONHALLink, ) *DaVinciConnectorCollectionMinimalResponseLinks`

-NewDavinciConnectorCollectionMinimalResponseLinks instantiates a new DavinciConnectorCollectionMinimalResponseLinks object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewDaVinciConnectorCollectionMinimalResponseLinks instantiates a new DaVinciConnectorCollectionMinimalResponseLinks object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewDavinciConnectorCollectionMinimalResponseLinksWithDefaults
+### NewDaVinciConnectorCollectionMinimalResponseLinksWithDefaults

-`func NewDavinciConnectorCollectionMinimalResponseLinksWithDefaults() *DavinciConnectorCollectionMinimalResponseLinks`
+`func NewDaVinciConnectorCollectionMinimalResponseLinksWithDefaults() *DaVinciConnectorCollectionMinimalResponseLinks`

-NewDavinciConnectorCollectionMinimalResponseLinksWithDefaults instantiates a new DavinciConnectorCollectionMinimalResponseLinks object
+NewDaVinciConnectorCollectionMinimalResponseLinksWithDefaults instantiates a new DaVinciConnectorCollectionMinimalResponseLinks object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetEnvironment

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) GetEnvironment() JSONHALLink`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) GetEnvironment() JSONHALLink`

 GetEnvironment returns the Environment field if non-nil, zero value otherwise.

 ### GetEnvironmentOk

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) GetEnvironmentOk() (*JSONHALLink, bool)`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) GetEnvironmentOk() (*JSONHALLink, bool)`

 GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetEnvironment

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) SetEnvironment(v JSONHALLink)`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) SetEnvironment(v JSONHALLink)`

 SetEnvironment sets Environment field to given value.

 ### GetSelf

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) GetSelf() JSONHALLink`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) GetSelf() JSONHALLink`

 GetSelf returns the Self field if non-nil, zero value otherwise.

 ### GetSelfOk

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) GetSelfOk() (*JSONHALLink, bool)`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) GetSelfOk() (*JSONHALLink, bool)`

 GetSelfOk returns a tuple with the Self field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSelf

-`func (o *DavinciConnectorCollectionMinimalResponseLinks) SetSelf(v JSONHALLink)`
+`func (o *DaVinciConnectorCollectionMinimalResponseLinks) SetSelf(v JSONHALLink)`

 SetSelf sets Self field to given value.